jpamental/variable-fonts/_resources/book-on-web-typography.md

 author: Jason Santa Maria
 link: https://abookapart.com/products/on-web-typography
 ---
-Jason Santa Maria’s translation of classic typographic principles for the web.
+From A Book Apart, a translation of classic typographic principles for the web.